Jacob the Liar (1974 film): Cancellation

 The producers soon encountered difficulties.
-In the end of 1965, from the 16th to the 18th of December, the Socialist Unity Party of Germany assembled for its XI Plenum.
+At the end of 1965, from the 16th to the 18th of December, the Socialist Unity Party of Germany assembled for its XI Plenum.
 During the convention, the cinema industry was severely criticized and blamed for taking artistic liberties incongruous with Marxist ideology.
 In the following year, some twelve recently produced pictures were banned: the most prominent of those were Kurt Maetzig's The Rabbit Is Me and Beyer's Trace of Stones.
 The latter had its premiere in summer 1966, but was soon removed from circulation.
 Consequently, the director was reprimanded by the Studio directorate and blacklisted.
 He was forbidden to work in cinema, and was relegated to work in theater, and later to Deutscher Fernsehfunk, the East German state television.
 Subsequently, the production of Jacob the Liar ceased on 27 July 1966.

 Becker's biographer Beate Müller wrote that while the implications of the Plenum played a part in this, "it would be misleading to lay all responsibility there": neither Becker nor the film were mentioned by the Party, and DEFA might have simply found another director.
 Beyer wrote the film was deemed sound on the political level, adding the censure never tried to interfere with Jacob the Liar.
-There were other reasons: Beyer intended to hold principal photography in Poland, mainly in the former Kraków Ghetto, and requested the authorities of the People's Republic of Poland for permission; He also planned to have the Poles help finance the picture.
+There were other reasons: Beyer intended to hold principal photography in Poland, mainly in the former Kraków Ghetto, and requested the authorities of the People's Republic of Poland for permission; he also planned to have the Poles help finance the picture.
 The Polish United Film Production Groups responded negatively.
-Beyer believed the sensitivity of the subject of the Holocaust in Poland stood behind the rejection.
+Beyer believed the sensitivity of the subject of the Holocaust in Poland motivated the rejection.
 More important, the banning of many of the pictures made in 1965 and the abortion of other future projects that were under way and feared to be non-conformist had run DEFA into a financial crisis.
 All future revenues were now dependent on the pictures that were not affected by the Plenum, and only a meager budget remained for new undertakings.